lethang7794/learning-github-actions/chap-13.md

 You can use _service containers_ to connect databases, web services, memory caches, and other tools to your workflow[^about-service-containers].

-e.g.

-- A job run integration tests that require access to a database and memory cache.
+For example, a job run integration tests that require access to a database and memory cache.

 For more information, see GitHub Actions docs: